-It does raise the question as to why such an automatic extension not be afforded to the EU nationals on account of Brexit.
-Other than the current situation there hasn’t been an occasion in the past where such an automatic leave to remain would be granted voluntarily.
+It does raise the question as to why such an automatic extension not be afforded to the EU nationals due to Brexit.
+Apart from the current situation, there hasn’t been an occasion in the past where such an automatic leave to remain would be granted voluntarily.

 This action of the Home Office demonstrates that it can contemplate a declaratory system of leave to remain something that has been resisted for EU citizens living in the UK, as opposed to having each of them apply individually.

 Perhaps one of the reason for such an omnibus order would be that whilst the Chinese and other country visa holders are already on Home Office database along with their immigration histories – the European nationals who are in the UK are not recorded anywhere.